NayaneshGupte/LocationListenerExample/README.md

 4. Versatility: Meets a wide range of needs, from foreground uses that need highly accurate location to background uses that need periodic location updates with negligible power impact.

+Note :

-Note : Make sure Google Play services is properly installed and working in our device.
-Please don’t test this location api in emulator because this api is not working in the emulator.
+1. Make sure Google Play services is properly installed and working in our device.
+Don’t test this Location API in emulator unless you are taking care of Google Play Services.

+2. Service keeps running continuously in background and there is NO breaking condition, so in case you install this app on your device you might want to get rid it soon for obvious reasons.

+Known Issues:

+Service class doesn't have onStop() callback and onDestroy() is not guaranteed.
+So have to be careful while saving any state.